Welcome to the Writers Guild

 Since 1948, the Guild has honored the outstanding achievements in film, television, and radio writing at the annual Writers Guild Awards, which are often seen as a precursor to the Oscars®.
 If you have questions regarding eligibility rules or the awards show, call (323) 782-4569.

-FacebookTwitterAre you on Facebook?
-Become a friend of the WGA West or follow us on Twitter to keep abreast of members-only events, find links to writer-centric articles, see WGAW photos, and be entertained with writerly wit and trivia.
+Finally, follow the WGA West on social media to keep abreast of news, members-only events, find links to writer-centric articles, see WGAW photos and video, and more: X, Facebook, Instagram, Threads, Tik Tok.